Grubuntu/Shapestring-Improved/README.md

 ## 🎯 Features

+- Edit existing shapestring (select a shapestring and run the macro)
 - Browse and preview all installed fonts.
 - Fonts are displayed in their actual style (Bold, Italic, etc.) in a drop-down list.
 - Live preview of your custom text with the selected font.